JSQLParser/JSqlParser/README.md

 Also I would like to know about needed examples or documentation stuff.

-## Extensions in the latest SNAPSHOT version 0.9.8
+## Extensions in the latest SNAPSHOT version 1.1

-* support **FOR UPDATE WAIT**
-* support for simple expressions within **case when**
-* rewrite of **SelectBody** - production, reduce of needed lookaheads results in huge parser performance improvements at least in some cases
-  * please test it due to possible changes in the parse tree

 ## Extensions of JSqlParser releases